How the return of PCR tests and self-isolation for international travel will work

 Omicron: How the return of PCR tests and self-isolation for international travel will work

-‘Governments from around the world are acting without taking lessons from the last two years’ – Clive Wratten, Business Travel Association

-PCR tests are back for travellers arriving in the UK.
-Weeks after rules were eased to allow cheaper and faster lateral flow (antigen) tests, the government has tightened the rules once again in response to the spread of the Omicron variant of coronavirus.
+PCR tests and self-isolation are back for travellers arriving in the UK.
+Weeks after international travel rules were eased to allow cheaper and faster lateral flow (antigen) tests, the government is tightening restrictions once again in response to the spread of the Omicron variant of coronavirus.

-At the same time, the previously dormant red list has been expanded and now contains 10 southern African nations.
+At the same time, the previously dormant red list has been expanded and now applies to arrivals from 10 southern African nations.

 These are the key questions and answers.